-So you’ve forked some lighting.
+But enough about me.
+Let’s say it’s your turn.
+You’ve forked some lighting.
 Published a book.
 Written a script that got produced.
-Had a story adapted as a film and also as musical (shameless plus for Sweet Land ).
-You did something that some group –teachers, librarians, historians, art reviewers, journalists –loves, and so they invite you to come talk to them.
+You did something that some group –teachers, librarians, historians, art reviewers, journalists, bicyclists –loves, and so they invite you to come talk to them.

-Ideally this happens incrementally.
+Ideally these invitations happen incrementally.
 You build up your public speaking chops gradually.
 Over time.
 But that’s hardly ever the case.
 It’s more like this: you’ve spent two years laboring on your project mostly in solitude.
-Just you, writing.
-Private, dogged work–that suddenly hits with a splash and therefore proves that there’s a God of Hard Work.
+Just you, writing, working.
+Private, dogged labor–that suddenly hits with a splash and proves that there’s a God of Hard Work.
 And now, suddenly, you get invitations to speak.

-These will range from keynoting large conventions to appearing at book clubs in someone’s living room (most always before a group of mature women).
+These will range from keynoting large conventions to appearing at interest groups in someone’s living room (book clubs are nearly always a gathering of mature women).
 It’s like Ground Hog’s Day: you come up from your hole, blinking at bright daylight, and suddenly it’s, “Please Welcome [your name here].”
-The mic is hot.
 You’re on.

 I’ve been there, and I have a few tips that might help you when your time hits.
 But MIGHT is the key word here, because you have to develop your own approaches to public speaking.
 However, the list below include sure-fire tips on getting your public presenter chops:

-- Don’t buy new clothes.
+- Do not buy new clothes.
 Or wear clothes that hang in your closet but you don’t often wear.
-The goal is to be comfortable on stage.
+The goal is to be comfortable in your skin.
 Don’t overdress, don’t underdress.
 Wear clothes that you don’t have to think about.
 (Be aware of clothes/colors/patterns that show best on tv or in photos.
 Read up on this.
 Patterns, for example, are a no-no.)

 - At the venue get there early to check out the stage, the acoustics, the mic well before the audience arrives.
 You might well end up arranging chairs, and no shame in that.